asticode/go-astits/README.md

     cancel()
 }()

-// Open your file or initialize any kind of io.Writer f, _ := os.Open("/path/to/file.ts")
+// Create your file or initialize any kind of io.Writer
+// Buffering using bufio.Writer is recommended for performance f, _ := os.Create("/path/to/file.ts")
 defer f.Close()

 // Create the muxer